fatshaft22/demo-2/README.md

 # demo 2

-strting repo from machine up to github
+starting repo from machine up to github